-Gateway to the natural paradise of the Llŷn Peninsula, Criccieth is a friendly seaside town overlooked by an ancient castle.
+Criccieth is the gateway to the natural paradise of the Llŷn Peninsula.
 Whether you're a family with kids in tow, a couple after a little peace and relaxation or an adventure-addict looking for some watery activities, there's lots to do right on the doorstep.
 Here are just a few ideas to get you started.

 Stretch your legs a little